Medical diffusion on a budget: Textual Inversion for medical image generation: Introduction

 \section{Introduction}

 Image generation has increasingly captured the attention of many researchers, spurring an impressive progression in text-to-image generation.
-In particular, diffusion models have gained enormous popularity through their ability to generate high-quality and diverse images, conditioned on a text prompt.\cite{hoDenoisingDiffusionProbabilistic2020, dhariwalDiffusionModelsBeat2021, rameshZeroShotTexttoImageGeneration2021, rameshHierarchicalTextConditionalImage2022, sahariaPhotorealisticTexttoImageDiffusion2022} Of all text-to-image model implementations, Stable Diffusion has by far generated the biggest impact in terms of users, owing to the fact that it is both released under a permissive license and operable using a single GPU.\cite{rombachHighResolutionImageSynthesis2022} The unprecedented availability and performance of Stable Diffusion is perhaps best demonstrated by artists ringing the alarm bell, for fear of AI systems replicating their work or style without their consent, seemingly even leading to a lawsuit against the Stable Diffusion team.\cite{vincentGettyImagesSuing2023} Whatever your stance in this debate, it shows that humans are starting to have difficulty distinguishing AI-generated art from human art.
+In particular, diffusion models have gained enormous popularity through their ability to generate high-quality and diverse images, conditioned on a text prompt \cite{hoDenoisingDiffusionProbabilistic2020, dhariwalDiffusionModelsBeat2021, rameshZeroShotTexttoImageGeneration2021, rameshHierarchicalTextConditionalImage2022, sahariaPhotorealisticTexttoImageDiffusion2022}.
+Among various text-to-image model implementations, Stable Diffusion has arguably generated the biggest impact in terms of users, owing to the fact that it is both released under a permissive license and operable using a single GPU \cite{rombachHighResolutionImageSynthesis2022}.